You will learn: how to create and run a basic ArcGIS Pro solution configuration.

 Along with having all the capabilities of a Pro add-in, solution configurations also provide you the ability to customize the startup UI for ArcGIS Pro.
 You can create a custom splash screen, start page, about page, and use conditional logic and user roles to tailor the overall user experience.

-In this lab, you will use C# to create a new configuration using the project template, customize the Pro splash screen and start page, and start Pro using a new configuration shortcut.
+In this tutorial, you will use C# to create a new configuration using the project template, customize the Pro splash screen and start page, and start Pro using a new configuration shortcut.

 Start Visual Studio.

 Choose File > New > Project and then from ArcGIS templates group, select ArcGIS Pro Managed Configuration.
 Give your project a name, such as

 Compile and build the project without starting Pro by selecting Build > Build Solution.

 Open Windows Explorer and navigate to the folder, C:\Users\<UserName>\Documents\ArcGIS\AddIns\ArcGISPro\Configurations.
 You should see your newly compiled configuration file reflecting the name of your project with the

 Review the start action and command line arguments for the project.
 To do this, in the Solution Explorer, right-click the project and choose Properties at the bottom of the list.
 Select Debug from the tab listing on the left side.
 Notice the path to the ArcGIS Pro .exe has been set, and that command line arguments have been set.

 In the Solution Explorer within your project list, open the UI folder to see the

 .cs files contained there.
 Double-click the file

 SplashScreen.xaml to open the splash screen file.
 Notice by default in Design view that it contains the name of your project.
 Click the text and change it to something new, e.g., “My New Config”.